oraoraoraaa/Linux-Walkthrough/README.md

 See [this link](https://wiki.archlinux.org/title/Locale#Variables) for more information.

 #### Installing missing fonts
-After finishing the locale settings, download the missing fonts on Arch wiki by searching "Localization/<DESIRED LANGUAGE>".
-For example, the  [Arch wiki page](https://wiki.archlinux.org/title/Localization/Chinese) for Chinese localization.
+After finishing the locale settings, download the missing fonts on Arch wiki by searching "Localization/*(DESIRED LANGUAGE)".
+For example, search Localization/Chinese to the  [Arch wiki page](https://wiki.archlinux.org/title/Localization/Chinese) for Chinese localization.

 The installation of fonts on linux should be very straight forward.